jesonxie/pomelo-robot-update/README.md

+# update description
-# add some little feature to enhance the pomelo-robot
+pomelo-robot-update add some little feature to enhance the pomelo-robot :
 - update socket.io from 0.9.13 to 2.1.0
+- update socket.io-client from 0.9.11 to 2.1.0
 - transform es5 to es6

+The usage of **pomelo-robot-update** is the same as **pomelo-robot**.

 # pomelo-robot
 pomelo-robot is a simple tool to benchmark the socket.io server's performance.